-The Military Family Freedom Grant is for all active duty servicemembers spouses and dependents.
+The Military Family Grant is for all active duty servicemembers spouses and dependents.
 This grant extends the $250 per credit hour tuition rate for undergraduate course to the spouses and dependents of active duty servicemembers.

 Please contact your advisor for more information.